Useful Tagalog words and phrases

 This is your reply to “Kamusta?” if you are alright and doing well.
 It is the shorter version of “Maayos lang ako.”.

-Say this Tagalog phrase if you want to know someone’s name.
+Say this Tagalog sentence if you want to know someone’s name.

 Use this when you introduce yourself like “Ako si Juan.”